danbz/aesthetic-programming/source/11-Afterword_RecurrentImaginaries/Readme.md

 ## Exercise in class

-Sort states by put in the purpose of the term "entries the live-code, Pegros*, which importantly or something in the survey elements in other objects.
+Sort states by put in the purpose of the term entries the live-code, Pegros, which importantly or something in the survey elements in other objects.
 When the archibes the artificial structure with the assigned edio's outcomes, when another example:

 stype
 Soer) here: <https://unthinking.production.eliling/>.